Revathi Advaithi: Early life

+Revathi Advaithi was born in Gujarat, India, into a Tamil family.
+Her father, A. N. N. Swamy worked for Indian Oil Corporation, and her mother, Visalam Swamy, was a homemaker.
+She has four sisters.
+Her family lived in Bihar and Assam before settling in Madras (now Chennai).
+Raised in a household that valued education, discipline, and curiosity, and encouraged independence, Advaithi developed an early interest in mathematics and problem-solving, which later led her to pursue engineering.

 Education

 Advaithi graduated with a bachelor's degree in mechanical engineering from the Birla Institute of Technology and Science in 1990, and earned an MBA from the Thunderbird School of Global Management in 2005.

 Career

 Advaithi began her career as a shop floor supervisor at Eaton in Shawnee, Oklahoma.
 She joined Honeywell in 2002, where she spent six years in functions spanning manufacturing and supply chain.
-In 2008, Advaithi returned to Eaton and helped run various groups within the electrical business unit for 10 years before becoming Eaton's COO.
+In 2008, Advaithi returned to Eaton and helped run various groups within the electrical business unit for approximately 7 years before becoming Eaton's COO.

 In February 2019, Advaithi joined Flex as CEO with a focus on driving the next era of technology, manufacturing and supply chain.